julien6387/supvisors/docs/configuration.rst

 ``wait_exit``

-    If true, Supvisors waits for the process to exit before deploying the next sequence.
+    If the value of this element is set to true, Supvisors waits for the process to exit before deploying the next sequence.
+This may be useful for scripts used to load a database, to mount disks, to prepare the application working directory, etc.

     *Default*:  false.